mozilla/nunjucks/CONTRIBUTING.md

 Contributing
 ============

-**Nunjucks is currently lacking an active maintainer.
-Issues and pull requests will not be reviewed or merged, unfortunately.
-If you are interested in picking up nunjucks maintenance, file an issue and mention @carljm.**

 Thanks for your interest in contributing!
 The advice below will help you get your issue fixed / pull request merged.